 Groundhog Day is a celebration of weather forecasting based on the predictions of Phil the Punxsutawney groundhog.
 The event happens every year on February 2nd and is celebrated across the United States of America and Canada.

 These history of Groundhog Day printables are great as a no-preparation worksheet either for school or homeschool.
+Have fun in February with these educational but fun holiday activities for kids.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**